jackfranklin/Base-Template/README.md

 ##Credits
 I've taken ideas from the HTML5 Boilerplate project & froma number of blogs & sources.
 Most of these are credited in the comments of the files itself.

-##Disclaimer
+##Disclaimer & License
 I wrote this for me to use, if you want to to, that's cool!
+It's provided as-is and you can do anything you want with it.
+Go on...go wild!

 ##How to & what's inside